Pseudo Echo: 1985–1990: Love an Adventure, "Funky Town", Race, and disbandment

-1987–1990: Long Plays 83–87, Race, and disbandment

-In 1987, the band re-released "Listening" for the movie North Shore starring Nia Peeples.
+In 1987, the band re-released their 1983 debut single "Listening" for the movie North Shore.
 In October, they won the 1987 World Popular Song Festival with "Take on the World", which provided a prize of US$10,000.
-They released a compilation album Long Plays 83–87, re-titled Funky Town - The Album in New Zealand, where it peaked at No. 1.
-Their third studio album, Race was issued in 1988.
-It was produced by Canham, Brian Malouf and Julian Mendelsohn, which had a more mature rock sound.
-It provided the Australian singles "Fooled Again", "Over Tomorrow" and "Eye of the Storm".
+They released the compilation album Long Plays 83–87, re-titled Funky Town - The Album in New Zealand, where it peaked at No. 1.
+In 1988, they released their third studio album Race.
+It was produced by Canham, Brian Malouf and Julian Mendelsohn.
+It spawned the Australian singles "Fooled Again", "Over Tomorrow", and "Eye of the Storm".
 The album reached No. 18 on the Kent Music Report Albums Chart and No. 32 on the ARIA Albums Chart.
-Pseudo Echo disbanded after touring in support of Race, in 1990.
+Pseudo Echo disbanded after touring in support of Race in 1990.

-Australian rock music historian Ian McFarlane stated that in their 1980s heyday they "combined flash clothes, blow-wave hairstyles, youthful exuberance and accessible synth-pop to arrive at a winning combination ... and found a ready-made audience among teenagers who fawned on the band's every move."
-Steve Huey of AllMusic observed, "[they] changed their musical style several times over the course of their career" including early "synth-rock, mixing elements of late-'70s disco" to "more dance-oriented sound with extra percussion" and finished by "playing melodic hard rock" in 1989.

 1990–1997: Other projects

-After Pseudo Echo disbanded Canham moved into record production, including Chocolate Starfish's 1994 debut album, Chocolate Starfish, which peaked at No. 2 on the ARIA Albums Chart.
-Gigliotti joined All the Young Dudes with former Geisha lead singer Chris Doheny.
+After Pseudo Echo disbanded, in 1990, bassist Pierre Gigliotti joined All the Young Dudes with former Geisha lead singer Chris Doheny.
+Lead singer Brian Canham moved into record production, and produced Chocolate Starfish's 1994 debut album, Chocolate Starfish, which peaked at No. 2 on the ARIA Albums Chart.
 The Leigh brothers had a stint backing Tina Arena before forming Vertigo (later renamed as Invertigo) in 1996 with a third brother, Gerry Leigh on guitar.
 In 1997, Canham formed Brill with Darren Danielson (ex-Chocolate Starfish) on drums.
 Andy McIvor was added on bass guitar and Dave Stuart on keyboards, and they toured as Brill, which issued a self-titled album in August 1997.
-In 2002, Canham along with Ben Grayson on keyboards and Matilda White on lead vocals formed a dance outfit Origene.
-They achieved success with their club smash "Sanctuary", followed up by "Suddenly Silently" (originally written for Pseudo Echo).